SCUT-IEL/SSF-CNN/README.md

-# Low-latency auditory spatial attention detection based on spectro-spatial features from EEG
+# Low-Latency Auditory Spatial Attention Detection Based on Spectro-Spatial Features from EEG

-This repository contains the python scripts developed as a part of the work presented in the paper "Low-latency auditory spatial attention detection based on spectro-spatial features from EEG"
+This repository contains the python scripts developed as a part of the work presented in the paper "Low-Latency Auditory Spatial Attention Detection Based on Spectro-Spatial Features from EEG"

 ## Getting Started